-The bilge pump switch is used to activate the bilge pump.
+The bilge pump switch activates the bilge pump.
 When in the ON position the bilge pump is activated to pump out any excess water in the bilge area.
 The bilge pump also has a float switch that automatically turns on when the water level rises approximately 1.5 in. or more in the bilge area.